The Pros and Cons of Using a Letter of Protection in a Personal Injury Case

 A doctor working under the terms of a letter of protection may be willing to reduce the amount of his or her bill depending on the case outcome.

-In fact, Coye Law Firm's letter of protection stipulates that the doctor must reduce medical bills to a reasonable fee.
+In fact, Coye Law Firm's letter of protection stipulates that the doctor may need to reduce medical bills to a reasonable fee, depending on the settlement amount.

 5) The doctor is more willing to provide trial testimony